moorepants/eme150a/content/pages/project-two.rst

 and other items in place that gives confidence that your design will likely meet the requirements and hold up to more scrutinous analyses.

+- Ideally pick one main one to start with that you can iterate, but you can mention multiple design ideas that you haven't chosen yet.
+- Should have some graphical elements that communicate your design.
+- Explanation of how your design will meet core requirements and what other features your are adding.
+- Thoughts on material choices.
+- What will be the most likely weak spots for failure and what analysis you will likely need to use.

 Static Failure (Friday, November 20)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The static failure memo will need to show that your your design will have a
 sufficient safety factor for static loads.

+- Identify the elements with the highest stresses due to static loadings.
+- Requirement: 250 lb standing on end of rack, but you need to locate other
+  unique failure points in your design too.
+- Show individual factor of safety for critical points (hand calcs required,
+  FEA can be used to support your conclusions)
+- Report the overall factor of safety for the design.
+- Justify your material and geometry choices.
+- Explanations on what you may need to redesign to make it safer: material
+  choice, geometry changes, etc.

 Dynamic Failure (Wednesday December 2)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~